 Travel Report: Monte Fort, Macau.

-February 2018.
-It’s just a fifteen-minute walk up to the top of Monte Fort through the pretty garden.
-There are great city views from all sides where you can pick out the most prominent hotel-casinos.
+It’s just a fifteen minute walk up to the top of Monte Fort through the pretty garden.
+There are great city views from all sides where you can pick out the most prominent hotels and casinos.
 The hulking beast dominating the back of this shot is The Grand Lisboa.
-No matter where you go in the peninsula, you’ll never be too far from a glimpse of its imposing, lotus flower form.
+In fact, no matter where you go in the peninsula, you’ll never be too far from a glimpse of its imposing, lotus flower form.

-February 2018.
-Macau Museum is also located atop Monte Fort.
+You’ll also find Macau Museum at the top of the fort.
 Housed in a former weather station, there are three floors of exhibits detailing Macau’s past and present, along with future development plans.
-Open daily from 10:00-18:00, tickets are priced at 15MOP (£1.35/€1.50/$1.90).
-If you’re lucky enough to time your visit for the 15th of the month it’s free!
+The museum is open daily from 10:00-18:00 and tickets cost a negligible 15MOP (£1.35/€1.50/$1.90).
+Moreover, it’s free if you’re lucky enough to time your visit for the 15th of the month.

-February 2018.
-There are several garden paths that wind around Monte Fort and back down to the old town.
-Take a moment or two to rest at one of the wooden benches and just take in the beautiful flowers, trees, plants and birdsong.
+Finally, when you’re done at the battlements, take one of several winding garden paths back down to the old town.
+Along the way take a moment or two to rest on one of the wooden benches and drink in the beautiful trees, plants and birdsong.
 And yes, another angle or two of The Grand Lisboa!